opentok/one-to-one-sample-apps/android/README.md

 For detail about the APIs used to develop this sample, see the [OpenTok Android SDK Reference](https://tokbox.com/developer/sdks/android/reference/) and [Android API Reference](http://developer.android.com/reference/packages.html).

-_**NOTE:** This sample app collects anonymous usage data for internal TokBox purposes only.
-Please do not modify or remove any logging code from this sample application._

 ### Class design